 When you hire a big advertising law firm, you get big overhead costs.
 This means that the big advertising firm will likely staff your case with their profit in mind.
-At the bigger personal injury law firms, one lawyer has as many as 300 to 400 open cases with several case managers assigned to assist the lawyer.
+At the bigger personal injury law firms in Atlanta, one attorney has as many as 300 to 400 open cases with several case managers assigned to assist the lawyer.
 A case manager’s primary job is to keep the lawyer from actually having to communicate with the client, and with that many open files, there just is not time for meaningful lawyer to client communications.
 At their best, case managers serve as a point of contact for the client and assist the client with treatment and initial insurance paperwork, but they often have little legal training to provide quality advice.
 Typically, a case manager will have anywhere from 80 to 100 open files.
 Accordingly, nuances about your case can easily get missed.
 If your case does not fit into a cookie cutter mold (and few actually do), it may not be handled in a manner that maximizes the recovery to you.

 By comparison, I carry less than 50 active cases (far, far less than the average big advertising lawyer).
-I have an incredible legal support team that includes a full-time paralegal with over 30 years of experience in personal injury and a full-time client onboarding specialist who assists with all the paperwork necessary to get a case up and running.
+I have an incredible legal support team that includes a full-time paralegal with over 30 years of experience in personal injury and a full-time client on-boarding specialist who assists with all the paperwork necessary to get a case up and running.
 Thus, a quality boutique trial firm like The Baer Law Firm can devote far more time, attention, and resources to your case which is what you really want from your lawyer.

 Furthermore, lawyers at big personal injury law firms are under immense pressure to meet monthly and quarterly revenue goals.
 The advertisements that I see about how you need a big personal injury law firm to fight the big insurance company because smaller firms have economic pressure to settle for less are so misleading.
 Attorneys at big law firms are under way more pressure than a successful smaller personal injury firm to settle cases because big firm personal injury lawyers have to meet an arbitrary revenue goal and answer to a supervisor that could care a less about any individual case.